TheFuZiOnZz/Research-Dashboard/Political Positions/Economic Policy/Worker Co-Operatives.md

 * Notably, the research does not conflict with the general idea that cooperatives have significantly higher survival rates
 * This data seems to suggest that the performance in productivity for worker cooperatives is highly dependant and varies greatly depending on the industry

-# Worker satisfaction and wellbeing {#worker-satisfaction-and-wellbeing}
+# Worker satisfaction and wellbeing

 [Coad et al. 14](https://www.sciencedirect.com/science/article/abs/pii/S0165176514001980)